tidypress

 },

-Place markdown in docs/src/content/works/.
+Place markdown in site/src/content/works/.
 Match nav href values to each collection basePath.

 Init presets